JPNaude/X-MimeTypes/Readme.md

 Background
 ----------

-The idea of MIME types are nicely described by the __Shared MIME-info Database specification's__ description:
+The idea of MIME types is nicely described by the __Shared MIME-info Database specification's__ description:

 > Many programs and desktops use the MIME system to represent the types of files.
 Frequently, it is necessary to work out the correct MIME type for a file.
 This is generally done by examining the file's name or contents, and looking up the correct MIME type in a database.
 >